 The programming language environment provided on the TIGRESS HPC machines is limited to C, C++, and various recent dialects of Fortran.
 We also provide Python and Perl for scripting.
-There is a central Subversion server as well.

 Selecting a Language

 We recommend the current version of the Intel compilers for new C, C++ and Fortran HPC programs.
 If you are using software created by someone else, using the same compiler that was used in that software's development may make your work easier.

 We have found that Python works well for general purpose scripts where Bash or the C shell prove to be too limiting.
 Perl is recommended for post-processing program output.